tomjnunez/task_manager_redux/README.md

 end
 ```

 Just to walk through that a little bit, we're using #execute on our SQLite3::Database object and passing raw SQL.
-The #execute method will replace the question marks it finds in the SQL with the additional parameters that we pass before running the SQL command.
+The #execute method will replace the question marks it finds in the SQL with the additional parameters (i.e. in this case `@title`, and `@description`) that we pass before running the SQL command.

 ### Reading from Our Database

 Cool.
 With that in place, let's go check on our website.
 If you happened to have left your server running in a terminal window, be sure to quit that (using `Control-c`), and then restart it (`shotgun`).
 Shotgun is pretty good about picking up changes to our code, but adding that gem to our Gemfile will require a restart.
 In the future if you're not seeing the changes you expect, this might be one thing to check.

-Once you've restarted, go ahead and visit `/`, click on `New Task`, enter some information into your form, click on `Submit`, and... nothing?
+Once you've restarted, visit `/`, click on `New Task`, enter some information into your form, click on `Submit`, and... nothing?
 We're still displaying those same old tasks.
 Some quick investigation and we'll remember that we still have the following code in our `app/controllers/task_manager_app.rb` file:

 ```ruby
 get '/tasks' do